vgroove/outerrim/content/posts/fixing-dual-boot-uefi/index.md

   name: featured
 ---

-The dreaded Windows Update comes for us all.
+The dreaded Windows update comes for us all.
+When it came for me recently Windows decided to completely bork my newly set-up dual-booted laptop.
+I was running Windows 10 and Pop!_OS with a UEFI based mobo.
+Instead of grub I went for the newer systemd-boot to give it a shot

+efibootmgr --create --disk /dev/sda --part 1 --label "My new label" --loader \\EFI\\ubuntu\\shimx64.efi